Welcome to the San Diego Conservation Action Committee (CAC). We hope you will join us at one of our next collaborative educational forums.

 Kelly Rodgers serves as the San Diego County Water Authority’s Director of the Colorado River Program and is responsible for the implementation of Water Authority projects in the Lower Colorado River Basin and the Republic of Mexico.
 Her work includes implementation of the conserved water transfer agreement with the Imperial Irrigation District.

 Carl Nettleton, Nettleton Strategies Moderator

 Carl Nettleton heads Nettleton Strategies, an environmental policy firm specializing in oceans, water, energy, climate, and U.S. Mexico border issues.
-His stories appear in the Huffington Post, Triple Pundit, and the Independent Voter Network.
-As a speaker, moderator and facilitator he has appeared in numerous international, national, regional and local forums.
+Carl serves as Co-Chair of the San Diego Conservation Action Committee.